Method for SOFI-based spatial super-resolution in nanosensing with blinking emitters: Introduction

-The idea of combined usage of blinking statistics of fluorophores for super-resolution and certain other degree of freedom for getting additional information is somewhat close to so called ``color SOFI'' \cite{gallina2013resolving,grussmayer2020spectral,liu2020narrow,glogger2021multi,Chizhik2016CND} --- super-resolution technique, which applies SOFI to several (typically two) spectral channels.
-However, the tasks, solved by those two approaches, are different.
+The idea of combined usage of blinking statistics of fluorophores for super-resolution and certain other degree of freedom for getting additional information is also close to color SOFI \cite{gallina2013resolving,grussmayer2020spectral,liu2020narrow,glogger2021multi,Chizhik2016CND} (Fig.~\ref{fig:methods}(b,d)).
+However, the tasks, solved by color SOFI and our approach, are different.
 Color SOFI deals with discrimination between several (two or three) discrete types of fluorescent emitters, serving as biological labels.
 In contrast, the method proposed in this paper, deals with continuous-variable sensing: the emitters are of the same type, but their fluorescent signal differs due to variations of local environment.
+The procedure of converting a two-channel super-resolved image (typical for color SOFI as well) into a map of the sensed parameter represents the essence of our approach and is novel relatively to other techniques.

-To demonstrate principles of the proposed approach and show its feasibility, we first applied in to multiple synthetic (simulated) datasets and quantified the performance and resolution enhancement.
-Information from both auto- and cross-cumulants \cite{dertinger2010achieving} with zero time lag was combined to reduce the influence of the shot noise and improve the accuracy of sensing.
-The mean square error of the sensed parameter estimation scaled as $1 : 0.28 : 0.0075$ for the 1st, 2nd, and 4th order cumulants for the specific considered model.
-To get closer to real-world testing of the approach in non-ideal conditions (without exact prior knowledge of PSF and with measurement imperfections), we also performed a model experiment mimicking blinking fluorescent nanoemitters.
-We used classical photodiods with the controlled signal imitating random switching between ``bright'' and ``dark'' states.
-Similarly to model (proof-of-principle) super-resolution experiments in quantum imaging \cite{giovannetti2009sub,paur2016achieving,unternahrer2018super,toninelli2019resolution,mikhalychev2019efficiently}, the image was intentionally blurred (in our case, by inaccurate focusing on the detection plane) so that the spots produced by neighbor ``emitters'' were strongly overlapping.
-Model ``temperature'' of the ``emitters'' was encoded in the ``fluorescence lifetime'' --- the delay between the ``excitation pulse'' and the emission response.
-The subsequent application of the proposed SOFI-based sensing approach allowed to enhance spatial resolution approximately twice even for the simplest version of SOFI with zero time lag autocumulants.
+To demonstrate principles of the proposed approach and show its feasibility, we applied it to multiple synthetic (simulated) datasets and quantified the performance and resolution enhancement. { The presented simulations demonstrate combination of sensing with SOFI for bright nanosensors in 2-dimensional (square grid) and 1-dimensional (filaments) arrangements and with QSIPS for square grid of nanoemitters operating in a few-photon regime.} Information from both auto- and cross-cumulants \cite{dertinger2010achieving} with zero time lag was combined to reduce the influence of the shot noise and improve the accuracy of sensing. { The improvement of the mean square error of the sensed parameter estimation reached the value $10^2$ for the 4th order cumulant relatively to traditional intensity-based sensing. }